Jennifer Granholm: 2006 election

-Second term: 2007–2011
+Second term (2007–2011)

-The 2006 elections saw a return to power by the Democrats in the Michigan State House of Representatives and the retention of Republican control over the Michigan Senate.
+The 2006 elections saw a return to power by the Democrats in the State House of Representatives and the retention of Republican control over the State Senate.
 The partisan division of power in Michigan's state government led to a showdown between Granholm and lawmakers over the FY 2008 state budget that resulted in a four-hour shutdown of nonessential state services in the early morning of October 1, 2007, until a budget was passed and signed.
 The budget cut services, froze state spending in areas such as the arts, increased the state income tax, and created a new set of service taxes on a variety of businesses, e.g. ski lifts and interior design and landscaping companies, to address a state budget shortfall.
 As a result of the controversial budget, some taxpayer and business advocates called for a recall campaign against Granholm and lawmakers who voted for the tax increases.

-The budget crisis eventually led Standard & Poor's to downgrade Michigan's credit rating from AA to AA-.
+The budget crisis eventually led Standard & Poor's to downgrade Michigan's credit rating from AA to AA−.
 Additionally, the crisis contributed to sinking approval ratings for Granholm, which went from 43 percent in August 2007 to a low of 32 percent in December 2007.
 She had one of the lowest approval ratings for any governor in the United States.

 In 2007 Granholm proposed and signed into law the No Worker Left Behind Act to provide two years of free training or community college for unemployed and displaced workers.
 Since its launch in August 2007, more than 130,000 people have enrolled in retraining.
 The program caps tuition assistance at $5000 per year for two years, or $10,000 per person, and covers retraining in high-demand occupations and emerging industries.

 The Department of Energy, Labor, and Economic Growth reported back in October 2009 that 62,206 people had enrolled and that of the 34,355 who had completed training, 72% had found work or retained their positions and a further 18,000 were still in long-term or short-term training.
 16% of all enrollees had withdrawn or failed to complete the training.
 As of July 2010, more than two years after the program was launched, 65,536 people were in training or involved in on-the-job training.
 Dropouts had been reduced to 13.1% of enrollments.

 Granholm delivered her sixth State of the State address on January 29, 2008.
 The speech focused mainly on creating jobs in Michigan through bringing alternative energy companies to Michigan.
 Through passing a renewable portfolio standard, which would require that ten percent of Michigan's energy would come from renewable sources by 2015 and twenty-five percent by 2025, Granholm expected the alternative energy industry to emerge in Michigan.
 Since the passage of the standard, Mariah Power, Global Wind Systems, Cascade Swift Turbine, Great Lakes Turbine, and 38 other companies have announced new projects in Michigan.
 The solar and wind power industries now provide more than ten thousand jobs in Michigan.